 I always wanted to be part of a supportive and a diverse community and TEP is just that.
 My peers and I share a passion for transforming urban education and it is very encouraging.”

-Math and Science credential candidates can choose one of two residencies, the LAUSD-UCLA Residency or UCLA STEM+C3.
+Math and Science credential candidates can choose one of two residencies, the LAUSD-STEM+C3 residency or the Centinela Valley STEM+C3 residency.

 Start coursework and school observations in early August